 | Submit Form | 3 | 1.5% |

-Combining "Submit" and "SUBMIT" gives 25.5% of all forms using the same single word.
-"Search" at 5.6% likely reflects site search forms rather than contact forms being misidentified.
-Only a handful of firms use action-oriented, benefit-driven text like "Get Started!"
-(1.5%).
+Combining "Submit" and "SUBMIT" gives 25.5 percent of all forms using the same single word.
+"Search" at 5.6 percent likely reflects site search forms being picked up rather than contact forms.
+Only a handful of firms use action-oriented, benefit-driven text such as "Get Started!" at 1.5 percent.

-Conversion optimization research consistently shows that specific, value-oriented button text outperforms generic labels.
+Conversion research consistently shows that specific, value-oriented button text outperforms generic labels.
 "Get Your Free Consultation" tells the prospect exactly what happens next and reinforces that the consultation is free.
 "Submit" tells them nothing.
-For a zero-cost change, the button text represents one of the easiest conversion improvements available.
+For a change that costs nothing, the button label is among the easiest conversion improvements available.

 Limitations

-- Homepage only: We analyzed forms on each site's homepage.
-Many firms place their primary intake form on a dedicated "Contact" page or practice area landing pages, which we did not crawl.
-The true form adoption rate across all pages is likely higher than 64.7%.
+- Homepage only.
+We analyzed forms on each site's homepage.
+Many firms place their primary intake form on a dedicated contact page or practice area landing pages, which we did not crawl.
+The true form adoption rate across all pages is likely higher than 64.7 percent.

-- Visible fields only: Our field count excludes hidden inputs, which are commonly used for tracking parameters, form IDs, and honeypot spam protection.
+- Visible fields only.
+Our field count excludes hidden inputs, commonly used for tracking parameters, form IDs, and honeypot protection.
 The actual number of data points collected per submission is higher than reported.

-- Client-side detection: CAPTCHA detection relies on visible DOM elements and script references.
-Server-side spam protection methods (rate limiting, IP blocking, backend honeypots) are invisible to our crawler and are not reflected in our data.
+- Client-side detection.
+CAPTCHA detection relies on visible DOM elements and script references.
+Server-side spam protection (rate limiting, IP blocking, backend honeypots) is invisible to our crawler and is not reflected here.

-- Point-in-time snapshot: All data was collected in January 2024.
-Websites and forms change frequently, and a firm's form design on this date may not reflect its current state.
+- Point-in-time snapshot.
+All data was collected in January 2024.
+Websites and forms change frequently, and a firm's form design on that date may not reflect its current state.

-- Geographic focus: Our 25 markets are intentionally focused on fast-growing mid-size cities.
+- Geographic focus.
+Our 25 markets are intentionally focused on high-growth, mid-size cities.
 Form design patterns may differ in major metros or rural areas.